paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/keypoints.md

 # Company accounts: key points

 Below are some of the key points to remember when dealing with company accounts in the UK.
+Corporate Watch's [page on understanding company accounts](https://corporatewatch.org/understanding-company-accounts/) provides some useful explanation and walkthroughs too.

 ## Company accounts: ingredients